Skip to main content

 FIGHTING FOR SOME PEACE OF MIND

-In my experience, good open world games aren't supposed to work like this.
-They shouldn't start off uninspiring and poorly written, only to slowly and gradually let you in on its secret - that it has some rather awesome gameplay elements in store.
-Usually, in an open world experience, I begin curious and entranced by the early promises of exploration, lore and story, only to end up disappointed due to repetitive gameplay mechanics.
+In my experience, good open world games aren’t supposed to work like this.
+They shouldn’t begin uninspiring and poorly written, only to slowly and gradually reveal a secret: that they actually have some excellent gameplay mechanics in store.
+Usually, an open world experience starts by sparking my curiosity with early promises of exploration, lore, and story, only to end in disappointment due to repetitive systems and shallow design.

-With Mad Max, however, things turned out quite the opposite.
+With Mad Max, however, things turned out quite differently.
 First impressions were poor.
 I began playing, instantly underwhelmed by a lack of direction.
-The game seemingly wanted me to go nowhere and everywhere, like I was sent out on the road to discover that there's nothing to see and no people to interact with in any meaningful way.
-The map pointed everything out, and gave me no reason to ponder about the mysteries of the world.
-What story there was lacked all semblence of real life and authentic human psychology.
+The game seemed to want me to go nowhere and everywhere at once, as if I had been sent out onto the road to discover that there was nothing to see and no one to interact with in any meaningful way.
+The map pointed everything out, leaving no room for curiosity or mystery.
+What story there was felt detached from real life and devoid of authentic human psychology.

 So I got off to a bad start.
 I should have thought of the words of film critic Roger Ebert.
 In his positive 1981 review of the second Mad Max movie, The Road Warrior, he had this to say: